jorendorff/gc-in-50-lines/README.md

             add_to_free_list(&heap[i]);
     }

-And when you call allocate, it'll basically just remove any object from the freelist and return it to you.
+And when you call allocate, it&rsquo;ll basically just remove any object from the freelist and return it to you.

 Now I want you to do this part for me.

-Here's the pointer to the first object in the free list:
+Here&rsquo;s the pointer to the first object in the free list:

     Object* free_list = NULL;